MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data2.md

 *This experience is only available through private preview at this time.*

-Administrators can use the following steps for a subsequent upload (import) of organizational data into Viva Insights.
+Administrators can use the following steps for a subsequent upload (import) of organizational data into Workplace Analytics.
 Complete the steps after preparing the data as described in [Prepare organizational data](Prepare-organizational-data.md).

 >[!Important]
->Only follow these steps if **this is not** the first time you have uploaded organizational data to Viva Insights.
+>Only follow these steps if **this is not** the first time you have uploaded organizational data to Workplace Analytics.
 If **this is** the first time, follow the steps in [Upload organizational data (first upload)](upload-organizational-data-1st.md).

 ## Import tasks